pjotrp/bioruby-rdf/README.md

 though simple tab delimited tables can also be supported (depending on the parser/outputter).

-Functionality:
+Existing functionality:

 * [PubMed:Entrez](http://www.ncbi.nlm.nih.gov/sites/gquery) to table and RDF
-* [GSEA](http://www.broadinstitute.org/gsea/index.jsp), gene set enrichment analysis, to table
+* [GSEA](http://www.broadinstitute.org/gsea/index.jsp), gene set enrichment analysis, to table and RDF

-(more information below)
+more information on that below.

 Note that any table file can be turned into RDF using the bio-table rubygem, which is automatically installed by bio-rdf.
-E.v.
+Example:

   bio-table --format rdf table.csv